 Custom animations: You can apply custom animations during drag-and-drop actions, including smooth transitions, visual effects, or transformations to enhance the user experience.

-react-beautiful-dnd, in particular, provides flexibility to incorporate animations and transitions directly into your drag-and-drop components, making it a powerful tool for creating visually appealing drag-and-drop interactions.
+react-beautiful-dnd, in particular, provides the flexibility to incorporate animations and transitions directly into your drag-and-drop components, making it a powerful tool for creating visually appealing drag-and-drop interactions.

 Complex hierarchies: This is the ability to manage and manipulate structured data in a hierarchical or tree-like manner through drag-and-drop interactions.
 In drag-and-drop operations, complex hierarchies intuitively convey the intended changes, such as promoting or demoting items, changing parent-child relationships, and altering the order of items.

 We just scratched the surface of what React is capable of in terms of drag-and-drop functionality, as there are more exhaustive features you can implement using drag-and-drop libraries.
 Your true limit is your creativity.
+Feel free to share with us what you’ve built with it in the comment section below.

 Install LogRocket via npm or script tag.
 LogRocket.init()